Saturday, January 22, 2011

 We breathed a sigh of relief.
 Before it had seemed as if we would be cut off and perhaps surrounded.
 Mike had spoken about spiking our guns rather than letting them fall into enemy hands undamaged.

-Meanwhile Mike went back to Ayelet Hashachar with Mockie and Uri and told me to remain with the guns.
+Meanwhile Mike went back to Ayelet Hashachar with Mockie [Shachat] and Uri and told me to remain with the guns.
 Things were noisier than ever at the settlement.
 Raffie had hit three or four tanks with his nineteen shells and had no shells left.

 That afternoon at about three o’clock the tanks came back down the road.
 They were travelling slower and more cautiously.
 Some officer, who knew something about artillery, must have told them that we could do no harm.
 This time they had artillery support for the guns opened up on us.
 They were accurate and moved their fire to the hill.
 After each shot those of us on the hill would get up in the dust and peer around to see that the others were unhurt.
 We shouted for one another until we had obtained sufficient affirmative answers.